OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-10.md

 ## 2 Chronicles 10:12

-So Jeroboam and all the people came to Rehoboam on the third day, just as the king had directed, saying, “Return to me on the third day.”
+Jeroboam and all the people returned to Rehoboam on the third day, as the king had instructed, saying, “Return to me on the third day.”

 ---